Moss' logic for ordered coalgebras: Introduction

 Shortly after the theory of coalgebras emerged as a useful conceptual tool for a uniform study of various kinds of dynamic systems, there has been an interest in finding logics expressive enough to describe the behaviour of the coalgebras up to bisimilarity.

-For the case of coalgebras for endofunctors $T: \Set \to \Set$ preserving weak pullbacks, this goal has been achieved by Moss in his pioneering paper~\cite{moss:cl}, where he introduces an expressive coalgebraic logic uniformly in the choice of the coalgebra functor $T$.
-This logic has become a lively field of study.
-Its finitary version has been explored by various authors, resulting in an almost full picture, including (among others) the axiomatization and completeness~\cite{kkv12}, a nice proof theory~\cite{bpv13}, applications to automata theory~\cite{kupk:clos05,kupk:coal08,kissvenema}, and applications to fixpoint logics~\cite{santocanale+venema,venemafp}.
+For the case of coalgebras for endofunctors $T: \Set \to \Set$ preserving weak pullbacks, this goal has been achieved by Larry Moss in his pioneering paper~\cite{moss:cl}, where he introduces a coalgebraic logic expressive for bisimulation, uniformly in the choice of the coalgebra functor $T$.
+The language of the logic contains a single cover modality $\nabla_T$, whose arity is given by the coalgebra functor $T$, and whose semantics is given by relation lifting.
+The original Moss' logic is infinitary: not only it allows for infinite conjunctions and disjunctions, but also modal formulas $\nabla\alpha$ for $\alpha \in T\Lang$ can be infinitary, depending on the functor $T$.

+After that, attention turned to the question how to obtain expressive coalgebraic languages based on more standard modalities~\cite{Jac01,Kurz01}, the current mainstream approach being based on modalities described by predicate liftings~\cite{Patt03,Sch08}.

+Moss' logic itself has soon become a lively field of study.
+Using similar ideas as Moss, Baltag in~\cite{baltag00} describes an infinitary coalgebraic logic capturing both the notion of bisimulation and simulation for $\Set$ coalgebras.
+Neither Moss nor Baltag provide a complete axiomatization for their respective infinitary logics, as completeness might not be available in general, depending again on the coalgebra functor.

+A finitary version of Moss' logic has consequently been explored by various authors, resulting in an almost full picture, including (among others) its axiomatization and completeness proof parametric in the coalgebra functor~\cite{kkv12}, a structural Gentzen-style proof theory~\cite{bpv13}, applications to automata theory~\cite{kupk:clos05,kupk:coal08,kissvenema}, and applications to fixpoint logics~\cite{santocanale+venema,venemafp}.
+The two formalisms, languages based on predicate liftings and Moss' finitary languages, have been compared in detail in~\cite{KL12}.

 Much of the theory that has been built around Moss' idea uses heavily that endofunctors of $\Set$ are well understood.
-This is not the case for the endofunctors on the categories of preorders and posets.
-One encounters them naturally when interested in similarity rather then bisimilarity \cite{kkvpos:12,levy}.
+This is not quite the case for the endofunctors on the categories of preorders and posets.
+One encounters them naturally when interested in similarity alone, rather then bisimilarity~\cite{kkvpos:12,levy}.
 For this reason (among others), poset extensions and liftings of set functors were investigated in~\cite{balan+kurz,balan+kurz+velebil}.
-Also a coalgebraic logic for poset coalgebras, based on monotone predicate liftings, has been considered and proved to be expressive in \cite{kkvpos:12}.
+Also a coalgebraic logic for poset coalgebras, based on monotone predicate liftings, has been considered and proved to be expressive in~\cite{kkvpos:12}.